Special affine representations for hyperbolic groups: Introduction

-\begin{thm*}[\cite{Boucher:2020aa} Theorem 1] If the distance $d$ of $(X,d)$ is \textit{roughly conditionally negative}, then the operators $\mathcal{I}_s$ with $s>\half$ are positive over $L^2(\dd X,\mu_o)$. \end{thm*} It appears that this result is tight.
-Indeed a explicit computation of the cocycle $c$ norm leads to a generalization of Kuhn Vershik \cite{MR2000965} theorem 5 and as a byproduct, using \cite{Boucher:2020aa} Theorem 1, allows us to characterizes geometrically the existence of complementary series representations:
+\begin{thm*}[\cite{Boucher:2020aa} Theorem 1] If the distance $d_\Ga$ is \textit{$\Ga$-roughly conditionally negative}, then the operators $I_s$ with $s>\half$ are positive on $L^2(\dd \Ga, \nu)$. \end{thm*} It appears that this result is tight.
+Indeed an explicit computation of the cocycle's norm given by Theorem \ref{thm:main1} gives an analogue of Kuhn Vershik's formula \cite[Thm.
+5]{MR2000965} and as a by-product allows us to characterise geometrically the existence of boundary complementary series representations using \cite[Thm.
+1]{Boucher:2020aa}: